rreece/rreece.github.io/outline-of-philosophy/physics.md

 -   TODO: explain
 -   Complaint about explanations of the Lagrangian:
     Howe, A.R.
 (2020).
 [Why does the Lagrangian equal T-V?](https://sciencemeetsfiction.com/2020/07/04/why-does-the-lagrangian-equal-t-v/)
+-   Relationship to the path-intergral formulation of quantum mechanics.

 Pedagogy: